-To improve energy efficiency in worker's accommodation on-site during construction.
+To improve energy efficiency of on site facilities such as worker's accommodation during construction.

 Efficient implementation of the following specifications: insulation and glazing, efficient heating and lighting systems, motion sensors, metering of electricity, master switch to turn off all appliances (e.g. computers), occupant awareness and behaviour change.